ARE THERE MEDALS? >

 WHAT SHOULD I BRING? >

-You should bring your ID, a change of clothing, a towel, running shoes, and a headlamp.
+You should bring your ID, a change of clothing, a towel, running shoes, and a headlamp if you are running Black Ops.
 You should also bring some cash if you would like to donate to our charity on site, check a large item, or buy food, beer, merchandise, or zombie makeovers.
 Most HUMANS wear running clothes/shoes, but since you don’t ever really know when the apocalypse is going to happen, make this experience as real as possible and dress in your street clothes, Halloween Costumes, Ugly Christmas Sweaters, Pajamas or your Sunday’s Finest!
 Zombies should get into character as much as possible before the event.
 Wear your oldest clothes, nurses costumes, Halloween Costumes, etc.

 DO I REALLY HAVE TO RUN? >